A Clockwork Orange (film): Adaptation

 The cinematic adaptation of A Clockwork Orange (1962) was not initially planned.
-Screenplay writer Terry Southern gave Kubrick a copy of the novel, but, as he was developing a Napoleon Bonaparte-related project, Kubrick put it aside.
+Terry Southern gave Kubrick a copy of the novel, but, as he was developing a Napoleon Bonaparte-related project, Kubrick put it aside.
 Kubrick's wife, in an interview, said she had given Kubrick the novel after having read it.
 Kubrick said: "I was excited by everything about it: the plot, the ideas, the characters, and, of course, the language.
 The story functions, of course, on several levels: political, sociological, philosophical, and, what's most important, on a dreamlike psychological-symbolic level."
 Kubrick wrote a screenplay faithful to the novel, saying: "I think whatever Burgess had to say about the story was said in the book, but I did invent a few useful narrative ideas and reshape some of the scenes."
 Kubrick based the script on the shortened US edition of the book, which omitted the final chapter.

 Direction

 Kubrick was a perfectionist who researched meticulously, with thousands of photographs taken of potential locations, and many scene takes.
-Like Malcolm McDowell, he usually "got it right" early on, so there were few takes.
 He was so meticulous that McDowell stated: "If Kubrick hadn't been a film director he'd have been a General Chief of Staff of the US Forces.
 No matter what it is—even if it's a question of buying a shampoo it goes through him.
 He just likes total control."
-Filming took place between September 1970 and April 1971, making A Clockwork Orange the quickest film shoot in his career.
 Technically, to achieve and convey the fantastic, dream-like quality of the story, he filmed with extreme wide-angle lenses such as the Kinoptik Tegea 9.8 mm for 35 mm Arriflex cameras.

+Filming

+Filming took place between September 1970 and April 1971.